paul-reiners/udacity-data-wrangling-mongo-db/docs/ProjectSummary.md

 *Is there a list  of  Web sites, books, forums, blog posts, github repositories etc that you referred to or used  in this  submission (Add N/A if you did not use  such resources)?*

 I used the documentation at http://docs.mongodb.org/ quite a bit.
+For information on project structure, I used [<i>Learn Python the Hard Way</i>](http://learnpythonthehardway.org/book/ex46.html).

 *Please carefully read the following statement and include it in your email:*